alvin-wu03/project-blogstream/README.md

 # BlogStream - A Blogging Web Application

-Blogstream is a simple full-stack web application which provides users with a space to share their thoughts and experiences through their blog entries.
+Blogstream is a simple full-stack web application which provides users with a space to share their thoughts and experiences through blog entries.

 ## Features